kevroletin/kevroletin.github.io/_posts/2018-02-17-blockchain-ethereum.markdown

 ![]({{ "/assets/2017-12-21-blockchain-intro/ether-sharding.png" | absolute_url }})

-Sharding and replication are bread and butter of distributed system's programmer.
+Sharding and replication are bread and butter of a distributed system's programmer.
 Replication increases redundancy and it is useful mostly to increase fault tolerance *(it also can increase the performance of certain operations)*.
 Sharding splits load between different nodes and it is useful mostly to improve the performance of a system.
 There is no sharding in Ethereum or Bitcoin.
 And both systems are as redundant as possible.
 Each full node performs the same
 tasks:
-* stores whole state;
+* stores the whole state;
 * validates the whole state;
 * telegraphs all transactions and blocks.

 Redundancy imposes certain limits on Ethereum and Bitcoin performance.
-But transactions validation in Ethereum requires more computational power than validation in Bitcoin.
+Note that transactions validation in Ethereum requires more computational power than validation in Bitcoin.
 The throughput of Ethereum is bigger than the throughput of Bitcoin hence it states grows faster.
 So redundancy is a big issue for Ethereum performance.
-So redundancy is blessing *(it helps to achieve resilience)* and curse at the same time.
+And it's high redundancy is a blessing *(it helps to achieve resilience)* and a curse at the same time.

 Sharding is a clever solution for reducing redundancy.
-Just split work into parts and assign different nodes to work on different parts.
-Few important questions arise:
+Just split work into parts and assign different nodes to work on different shards *(parts)*.
+Sharding raises few important questions:
 * which parts of the system to split *(state, validation, networking)*?
 * wherever to make sharding transparent or expose sharding in end-user APIs?
 * how to make communication between shard possible?